 What is an ovulation calculator and how does it help you get pregnant?

-"Some research shows that getting too hung up on your cycle can cause more stress and take away the enjoyment of trying to conceive causing unnecessary pressure.
-If this is the case it may be a good idea to stop monitoring for a few months."
+"Some research shows that getting too hung up on your cycle can cause more stress and take away the enjoyment of trying to conceive causing unnecessary pressure," he says.
+"If this is the case it may be a good idea to stop monitoring for a few months."

 How to use our free ovulation calculator

-This ovulation calculator helps you identify when you're ovulating, i.e. releasing an egg, on a certain day of your menstrual cycle.
+Our ovulation calculator helps you identify when you're ovulating, i.e. releasing an egg, on a certain day of your menstrual cycle.
 It could help you to further identify your most fertile days and so help with conception.

 If you conceive outside of your ovulation dates for example, this will impact your due date.
-If you have any doubts, it's best to contact your GP, especially as there are a whole number of factors from age to conditions like endometriosis that can affect fertility.
+If you have any doubts, it's best to contact your GP, especially as there are a whole number of factors, from age to conditions like endometriosis, that can affect fertility.

-"Therefore, using and relying solely on a calendar App can actually be misleading.
-I encourage women to consider observing their natural fertility indicators (temperature and cervical mucus) and using this information to become empowered and knowledgeable on their cycle, fertility and ovulation."
+"Therefore, using and relying solely on a calendar app can actually be misleading.
+I encourage women to consider observing their natural fertility indicators (temperature and cervical mucus) and using this information to become empowered and knowledgeable on their cycle, fertility, and ovulation."

 What is an ovulation calendar and how do you use one?

 It works as sperm can live in the body for up to five days after sex, so conception can occur even if you've had sex four or five days before ovulation begins.
 The fertility window is normally around six days, as that is the amount of days that the egg and sperm can survive.
-To figure out this fertile period, plot on your menstrual cycle on a calendar then count back 14 days from the expected last day of your next cycle.
+To figure out this fertile period, plot your menstrual cycle on a calendar then count back 14 days from the expected last day of your next cycle.
 This will be your most fertile day.